jstingone/nevi/README.md

 ## 5. Code and Instructions
-To calculate the NEVI, you will need to follow the instructions in these documents in the `code and instructions` folder:
+To calculate the NEVI, you will need to follow the instructions in these documents in the `code and instructions` folder.
+Click on the corresponding markdown (.md) files to view the code and instructions directly online.
 - `A1-download-census-data.Rmd`: Download features from the U.S. Census American Community Survey needed to calculate the index
 - `A2-preprocess-nevi-features.Rmd`: Prepare features to input into ToxPi.
 - `A3-calculate-nevi-toxpi-gui.docx`: Calculate the NEVI and subdomain scores using Toxpi.